InterConnect seeks to optimise the use of existing data to enable new research into the causes of diabetes and obesity.

 To address this, InterConnect is taking a new approach to enabling cross-cohort analyses.
 Rather than physically bringing the data together for analysis, it is ‘taking the analysis to the data’.

 - We presented at the Euradia Symposium 2017: Advancing Tools For European Diabetes Research in Lisbon on September 11th 2017 – read more.

 - We have completed analyses for our first exemplar research question and are writing up the results for publication – read more

-- New exemplar projects relating to diet are now being initiated – read more
+- Exemplar projects relating to diet are in progress – read more